skies09/omega-sk8-ds/README.md

 #### Features left to implement
 * A live chat feature to reduce delay in customer service and potentially boost sales.
 * Use of discount or promo codes in checkout.
-* Connect a skate blog.
-* Add an about page which shows the owners of the skate shop, who are skating enthusiasts.
 * Add an order tracking page.
 * Add a star rating system to the products.
 ---